blablacar/blablatech/_posts/2016-07-06-building-bridges-to-silicon-valley.md

 Belonging to the Blablacar Tech family offers some incredible privileges.
 We get to host meetups, participate in intense coding parties AND travel around the world.

-As part of our internal "Culture trips" program, my team -the Data team- had the chance to travel across the Atlantic Ocean to attend the Strata+Hadoop world conference in San José, California at the end of March 2016.
+As part of our internal "Culture trips" program, my team -the Data team- had the chance to travel across the Atlantic Ocean to attend the Strata+Hadoop world conference in San Jose, California at the end of March 2016.

 During one amazing week, we had the opportunity to talk data with the most active and influential people in the tech community, get inspired by how things are done in Silicon Valley and of course discover the beauty of California.